-The Czechoslovak government and nuclear authorities suppressed all information about the accident, and it is only recently that full and accurate information has emerged about an accident that would have rivalled Chernobyl.
+The Czechoslovak government and nuclear authorities suppressed all information about the accident, and it is only recently that full and accurate information has emerged about an accident that would have rivaled Chernobyl.
 Kuruc and Mátel noted that in the three decades up to their review of the accident sequence “no accessible special publication” had admitted “that the melting of the active zone of the reactor threatened during this first accident” [sic] (Kuruc and Mátel 2007, 270).
 According to Antolík, all of the coolant gas would have escaped within half an hour, with nothing to prevent the fuel rods from melting.
 A meltdown “would have been far worse than Chernobyl” (Cameron 2008).

 Repairs and testing kept the Bohunice A-1 reactor closed until the end of 1976.
-After two months of operation, another accident occurred during a refuelling operation, this time even more serious in its effects.
-On February 22, 1977 workers loading a fresh fuel element into the reactor failed to remove silica gel covering the fuel element as a humidity absorber during transport and storage.
+After two months of operation, another accident occurred during a refueling operation, this time even more serious in its effects.
+On February 22, 1977, workers loading a fresh fuel element into the reactor failed to remove silica gel covering the fuel element as a humidity absorber during transport and storage.
 When the fuel element was placed into the reactor, the gel prevented the carbon dioxide gas from cooling the fuel rods.
 This resulted in overheating of the fuel assembly, heating of the coolant gas, and damage to the heavy water tank.
 The cladding of the fuel elements was badly damaged by heavy water saturated by carbon dioxide.
 The radioactive mixture of moderator and coolant leaking via corroded steam generator pipes meant that both the primary and secondary circuits, as well as the reactor hall, were highly contaminated (Burclová and Konecny 2001).
 Although no radiation leaked into the environment, the 1977 accident was subsequently classified as INES level 4.

 The third major accident at the now disabled A-1 reactor was to have the most serious long-term consequences.
 The Bohunice NPP is connected to the Dudváh and Váh Rivers by the Manivier Canal.
 Flood control measures had been undertaken on the Dudváh below the NPP, but unsatisfactorily.
 In June 1978 “abnormal rainfall” fell on the NPP site, resulting in extensive flooding of parts of the plant:

 A huge amount of contaminated water originated [from the plant].
 The contaminated water was released subsequently into the recipient of Dudváh River and then into Vah River [sic].
-In spite of increased radioactivity of the effluents no immediately countermeasures for the mitigation of consequences had to be done.
-Water from these rivers is used for irrigation of fields (Kuruc and Mátel 2007, 271).
+In spite of increased radioactivity of the effluents no immediate countermeasures for the mitigation of consequences had to be done.
+Water from these rivers is used for irrigation of fields.
+(Kuruc and Mátel 2007, 271)

 Decommissioning Bohunice A-1 NPP: A 100-Year Project